Once you’ve signed up and you have your keycard, you’re ready to go. Here’s how to get started.

 If you are a former member of Twin Cities Maker, and have a Clubhouse account you can reactivate your membership self-service at clubhouse.tcmaker.org.
 If you don’t have an account, or no longer have access to the account, contact our membership team here:

-In other ways, however, we’re very different from a gym.
+We’re very different from a gym.
 We want our community and our facilities to be available to people from all walks of life, and to do that we have keep our dues as low as possible.
 As a result, we don’t have paid employees and instead rely on the dedication of our volunteer staff and the goodwill and cooperation of our members to keep everything working smoothly.

 Here’s what you’re getting yourself into.